Pandapip1/nixpkgs/doc/using/configuration.chapter.md

 -   It is also possible to allow and block licenses that are specifically acceptable or not acceptable, using `allowlistedLicenses` and `blocklistedLicenses`, respectively.

-    The following example configuration allowlists the licenses `amd` and `wtfpl`:
+    The following example configuration allowlists the licenses `amazonsl` and `wtfpl`:

     ```nix
     {
       allowlistedLicenses = with lib.licenses; [
-        amd
+        amazonsl
         wtfpl
       ];
     }